 What is breast cancer?
-Breast cancer is a cancer that starts in the tissue of the female or male breast.
-It may start in the ducts of the breast.
-The ducts carry milk from the mammary glands to the nipple.
+Breast cancer starts in the tissue or ducts of the breast.
 Breast cancer cells may spread to other parts of the body, such as the liver, lung, and brain.

-- You had your first pregnancy after the age of 40.
+- First pregnancy after the age of 40

-- You have taken birth control or female hormones.
+- Long-term use of hormonal birth control or female hormones

-- You have not breastfed, or you breastfed for only a short time.
+- Not breastfeeding, or breastfeeding for only a short time

 What are the signs and symptoms of breast cancer?